 5 p.m.: Visit the La Patrona Polo Club.
 If it’s a Saturday you’ll be able to enjoy a polo game; don’t forget to check out the clubhouse and the gallery.

 6 p.m.: It’s time to take the car back to the hotel and enjoy a great dinner after a magical, enjoyable day.

 9 a.m. – 12 p.m.: Girls just wanna have fun!
 They also want to enjoy an adventure, so we suggest some extreme sports.
 Feel the energy course through your body: ride the rapids in an inflatable raft; head for the skies, secure your harness and race through the treetops attached to a zip-line; walk on a hanging bridge and rappel down the mountain side.
 This is exactly what you needed to share-we suggest getting in touch with Vallarta Adventures and Rancho Mi Chaparrita.

 1 p.m.: After burning up so much energy it’s time to recharge with a great meal.

 5 p.m.: It’s definitely spa time with friends; it’s not only relaxing but also fun.
 Spas are a great place to enjoy with friends and indulge in some pampering.
 There are 15 spas in the region, each one with its own particular menu of services and treatments.

-Get the hottest deals and latest news in your inbox!
+From great Nayarit travel itineraries to the hottest deals and latest news…have it all delivered in your inbox!